30 Minutes to Build Private AI Customer Service with OpenClaw + VPS

 docker-compose logs -f

-Organize product descriptions, return policies, and FAQs into Markdown or TXT files and upload them through the OpenClaw backend.
-Works well for smaller, clearly structured knowledge bases.
+Upload product info, return policies, and FAQs as Markdown or TXT files through the backend.
+Good for smaller, well-structured knowledge bases.

 ENABLE_RAG=true